-The Government of Bermuda, Ministry of Public Works, has initiated Public Information and Consultation a study to formulate a strategy for sustainable water and wastewater The government wishes to ensure that anyone with an interest in this servicing in St. George's Parish.
+The Government of Bermuda, Ministry of Public Works, has initiated a study to formulate a strategy for sustainable water and wastewater servicing in St. George's Parish.
 The objectives of the project involve in St. George's Parish, to establish appropriate policies in order to:

-- · Offer options for management of service delivery; - · Identify infrastructure investment required to deliver a sustainable service for the Plan Period (25 years); and - Complete a financial analysis of the current and proposed service delivery systems.
+- · Offer options for management of service delivery; - · Identify infrastructure investment required to deliver a sustainable service for the Plan Period (25 years); and - · Complete a financial analysis of the current and proposed service delivery systems.